AlexandreDecan/sismic/docs/testing.rst

 This way, you can for example test that your initial statechart is invariant under several distinct simulator.
 It is now time to specify which are the testers we want to use.
-Not surprisingly, :py:meth:`~pyss.testing.TesterConfiguration.add_test` method does the job.
+Not surprisingly, :py:meth:`~sismic.testing.TesterConfiguration.add_test` method does the job.
-This method takes a :py:class:`~pyss.model.StateChart` instance that is a statechart tester.
+This method takes a :py:class:`~sismic.model.StateChart` instance that is a statechart tester.

 .. code:: python